treeverse/lakeFS/docs/reference/security/external-principals-aws.md

 ### prerequisites

 1. lakeFS should be [configured](#server-configuration) to allow external principals to authenticate and the used IAM role should be [attached](#administration-of-iam-roles-in-lakefs) to the relevant lakeFS user
-2. lakeFS requires additional python packages to be installed in order to generate a lakeFS client with the assumed role.
+2. The Python SDK requires additional packages to be installed in order to generate a lakeFS client with the assumed role.
 To install the required packages, run the following command:

 ```sh